Internet of Things (IoT)

 Due to a rising number of connected devices, consumers are now becoming wary of hackers.
 Cyber security is critical when it comes to IoT.
 That is why customers need cyber insurance.
 Although insurance companies are still trying to figure out how to assess the risks, cyber insurance will soon be available to users on a global level.

 Oil and Gas Industry Disruption

-As oil prices continue to plummet, the industry will have to start utilizing the IoT in their oil supply chain.
-Provided that a company switches to optimization of connected devices, it will see a massive rise in profits.
+As oil prices continue to plummet, the industry will have to start utilising the IoT in their oil supply chain.
+Provided that a company switches to optimisation of connected devices, it will see a massive rise in profits.
 IoT ecosystems are also expected to expand greatly throughout 2016.

 Publishing Industry Disruption

 Mobile video wars are upon us.
 Facebook is set to become the go-to platform for short videos.
 Companies and users will upload more videos to Facebook directly.
 YouTube will still be a major video player, but it will drive most of its traffic through their YouTube stars.
 We will also be a witness of SnapChat going public while they continue to create exclusive partnerships with major publishers.

 Ad-blockers, especially mobile ad-blockers, are becoming a major threat to international advertisers.
 We may witness a shift to native advertising, which includes sponsored content, native video and native social.
 The change will also make clear to the user what digital advertising is and thus render the ad-blocker obsolete.